What is caching?

 One of the more useful stats Fastly automatically calculates is cache hit ratio.
 Generally speaking, cache hit ratio (CHR) is the ratio of requests delivered by the cache server (hits) to all requests (hits + misses).
 You want your cache hit ratio as high as possible because a high cache hit ratio means you've kept request traffic from hitting your origin unnecessarily.
 By monitoring the real-time stats, you can adjust your cache settings so that you have more hits than misses.
 You can also monitor several other stats to learn where you’re caching traffic, how much of your site is being cached, errors being served by your site, and more.

-Once you're ready to start caching your content, check out our Fastly 101 tutorial for a real-life example for configuring caching that you can use with your own service.
+Once you're ready to start caching your content, check out our Introduction to Fastly's CDN tutorial for a real-life example for configuring caching that you can use with your own service.
 We also recommend reviewing our caching configuration best practices.
 For more information about Fastly’s real-time and historical stats and how you can use them to monitor your services, refer to About the Stats page.

 Have you signed up for a Fastly account?
 There's no obligation and you can test up to $50 of traffic for free.